mohdnazzal/starter-fullstack-boilerplate/README.md

 - **ExpressJS**: Web framework for NodeJS.

-###Make sure both servers are running for the full stack application to work.
+Make sure both servers are running for the full stack application to work.

-###Note for Users
+Note for Users
-####This is a simple learner boilerplate to help beginners get started with full stack development.
-Both the frontend and backend must be running simultaneously to see the application working properly.
+This is a straightforward boilerplate to assist beginners in getting started with full stack development.
+Ensure that both the frontend and backend servers are running simultaneously to see the application in action.

 Happy coding!